convox/docs/docs/deployment/builds.md

 Run `convox builds info <build ID>` to view metadata for a particular build.

 Run `convox builds logs <build ID>` to view the logs for a particular build.

-## Automatic Builds

-You can configure Convox Console to automatically build or deploy your app when it detects changes to your code repo.
-See [Deploying to Convox](/docs/deploying-to-convox) for more info.

 ## Moving Builds